The 5 Best Oolong Teas With Flavors From Sweet to Smoky

 We recommend using loose leaf teas rather than tea bags when brewing oolong tea.
 Loose teas contain the entire leaf and more release flavor more efficiently when steeped.

-Start with 3 grams or 2 teaspoons of loose leaf oolong tea for every 8 ounces of water.
+Start with 3 grams or 2 teaspoons of loose leaf oolong tea for every 8 ounces of water to brew the perfect cup of flavor and aroma.
 Oolong teas are best prepared with hot water, not boiling water.
 Aim to prepare oolong tea using water with temperature between 200 and 205 F.

 If you do not have a temperature controlled tea kettle, bring water to a boil on the stove.
 Remove from heat and let the water cool for 2 minutes before adding the tea leaves.